anee-helsinki/ashur/texts/README.md

 *Text_analysed_window10* is a single text file which contains all the texts used for SNA and PMI with a window of 10 words.

-*text_info* contains the Oracc identification files of all documents used for *Text_analysed_window10* with information on their genre, provenance etc.
+*Text_info.tsv* contains the Oracc identification files of all documents used for *Text_analysed_window10* with information on their genre, provenance, etc.

 *textsOmitted* contains a list of all the files omitted from analysis because they are deemed duplicates (see below).